Yoga and the Body: Benefits Backed by Research

 More than stretching

-Yoga combines physical postures, breathing, and meditation.
+the Body: Benefits Backed by Research" loading="lazy" class="art-inline-img">Yoga combines physical postures, breathing, and meditation-for-beginners" title="Meditation for Beginners: What the Research Actually Shows">meditation.
 That mind-body combination is why it shows up in research for both physical and psychological outcomes.

 What the evidence supports